-Ghorepani - Ghandruk Trek is a short trekking in the famous Annapurna region.
-The main attraction of this trek is to explore the beautiful villages in the Pokhara valley and hiking to the Poon Hill station.
-The hill station is popular for majestic Himalayan views of the Annapurna and Dhaulagiri mountain ranges.
+Ghorepani Ghandruk Trek is a 6 days short hiking in famous Annapurna region.
+The main attraction of Ghorepani Ghandruk trek is to explore the beautiful villages of Ghandruk and Ghorepani with hiking to the Poon Hill for sunrise view.
+The Poon hill station is popular for majestic Himalayan views of the Annapurna and Dhaulagiri mountain ranges.

-Ghandruk village is a famous settlement of ethnic Gurung people, rich in cultural and hospitality.
-This trekking package is much popular like Annapurna Base Camp trek in Annapurna.
-The trekking route lies to the nearby northern part of the Pokhara valley and the initial route of the famous Annapurna Circuit trekking.
+Ghandruk is a famous village of ethnic Gurung people, rich in cultural and hospitality.
+This trekking package is much popular like Annapurna Base Camp trek in Annapurna region.
+The Ghorepani-Ghandruk trekking route lies to the nearby northern part of the Pokhara valley and the initial route of the famous Annapurna Circuit trekking.

 From Pokhara, you will be driving to the trekking start point at Nayapul in about half an hour.
 After reaching the Ghorepani village, you will have to hike up to the famous Poon Hill to enjoy the sunset or sunrise Himalayan view.
 Descend down the Ghorepani village and continue to the Ghandruk village.
 You will end the trekking at Nayapul and drive back to Pokhara and rest.
 Enjoy sightseeing of the Pokhara city as well as Kathmandu city during the trek trip.

 The cost of the Ghorepani Ghandruk trek varies on factors such as trekking duration, and season.
 The cost for the trek goes to permits (TIMS and ACAP), guide/porter fees, accommodation, food/drink, transportation to/from Kathmandu or Pokhara, trekking gears, and miscellaneous costs.